weaversa/cryptol-course/labs/Demos/SAW/Salsa20/Salsa20.md

 Writing 'build/salsa20.bc.callgraph.dot'...
 ```

+(Our Salsa20 source and script are a reorganized copy of Galois's
+example.
+Feel free to work from the copy in your tutorial instead.)

 This produces a [dot](https://graphviz.org/doc/info/lang.html) graph,
 which can be converted to an image viewable in a web browser: